0ni-x4/buy-nothing/readme.md

 There’s no utility, no value, no secret reward.
 Just a big white button that says "Buy Nothing – $10" and a thank-you page that confirms you gave money away voluntarily.

 It’s not a scam.
 It’s not satire.
-It’s just real.
+It’s just a stupid social experiment.

-## 🎯 Goal

-Make $1,000+ selling absolutely nothing online, using UGC, TikTok virality, and word-of-mouth.

 ## 💡 Features